swagger-api/swagger-core/modules/swagger-gradle-plugin/README.md

     url: http://www.apache.org/licenses/LICENSE-2.0.html
 ```

-Since version 2.1.6, `sortOutput` parameter is available, allowing to sort object properties and map keys alphabetically.
+- Since version 2.1.6, `sortOutput` parameter is available, allowing to sort object properties and map keys alphabetically.
-Since version 2.1.6, `objectMapperProcessorClass` allows to configure also the ObjectMapper instance used to serialize the resolved OpenAPI
+- Since version 2.1.6, `objectMapperProcessorClass` allows to configure also the ObjectMapper instance used to serialize the resolved OpenAPI
-Since version 2.1.9, `alwaysResolveAppPath` parameter is available, allowing to trigger resolving of Application Path from annotation also not in runtime (e.g. using servlet in separate application, or in maven plugin at build time, etc)
+- Since version 2.1.9, `alwaysResolveAppPath` parameter is available, allowing to trigger resolving of Application Path from annotation also not in runtime (e.g. using servlet in separate application, or in maven plugin at build time, etc)
-Since version 2.2.12, `openapi31` parameter is available, if set to true the resolved spec will be processed into a 3.1.0 specification by resolving according to OAS 3.1 rules
+- Since version 2.2.12, `openapi31` parameter is available, if set to true the resolved spec will be processed into a 3.1.0 specification by resolving according to OAS 3.1 rules
-Since version 2.1.15, `skipResolveAppPath` parameter is available, allowing to skip resolving of Application Path from annotation
+- Since version 2.1.15, `skipResolveAppPath` parameter is available, allowing to skip resolving of Application Path from annotation
-Since version 2.2.17, `defaultResponseCode` parameter is available, allowing to set the code used when resolving responses with no http status code annotation
-Since version 2.2.17, `defaultResponseCode` parameter is available, allowing to set the code used when resolving responses with no http status code annotation
+- Since version 2.2.17, `defaultResponseCode` parameter is available, allowing to set the code used when resolving responses with no http status code annotation
-Since version 2.2.24, `schemaResolution` parameter is available, allowing to specify how object schemas and object properties within schemas are resolved for OAS 3.0 specification
+- Since version 2.2.24, `schemaResolution` parameter is available, allowing to specify how object schemas and object properties within schemas are resolved for OAS 3.0 specification
-Since version 2.2.28, `openAPIVersion` parameter is available, allowing to specify the version of the OpenAPI specification to be used for the resolved spec.
+- Since version 2.2.28, `openAPIVersion` parameter is available, allowing to specify the version of the OpenAPI specification to be used for the resolved spec.
-Since version 2.2.29, `groupsValidationStrategy` parameter is available, allowing to specify the strategy for resolving Validation annotations (`never`, `always`, `neverIfNoContext`).
+- Since version 2.2.29, `groupsValidationStrategy` parameter is available, allowing to specify the strategy for resolving Validation annotations (`never`, `always`, `neverIfNoContext`).
-Since version 2.2.29, `validatorProcessorClass` parameter is available, allowing to specify a custom validator processor class, implementation of `io.swagger.v3.core.util.ValidatorProcessor`.
+- Since version 2.2.29, `validatorProcessorClass` parameter is available, allowing to specify a custom validator processor class, implementation of `io.swagger.v3.core.util.ValidatorProcessor`.